 Now that you have your headphones or speaker all set up, you can start listening to your favorite tunes.
 You have various options for streaming your music with both free and paid subscriptions.
 Unfortunately, Amazon Prime Music isn’t available, but you can still use one of these options:

 - Spotify Free and Premium

 - Deezer Premium+

-Want to request a specific song?
-Turn on shuffle?
-Play a certain album?
-The chart below shows the commands for music on Google Home.
+You can complete various tasks with Google Nest including song searches, playing entire albums or discographies, and activating shuffle mode The chart below shows the commands for music on Google Nest and Home devices.
 The controls are the same across all providers, so you use the same commands whether you’re listening to music on Pandora, Google Play Music, or Spotify.